Aditii-Singh/Aditii-Singh/README.md

 - 👋 Hi, I’m @Aditii-Singh
-- 👀 I’m interested in ..coding and learning new things.
+- 👀 I’m passionate for coding and learning new things.
 - 🌱 I’m currently learning . machine learning..
 - 💞️ I’m looking to collaborate on ..several machine learning projects.
 - 📫 How to reach me ...